Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

   │
   └─ Child #2 (Late joining client *is not synchronized* with `GameObject`'s current transform state)
 ```
 This *is important* to understand because the `NetworkTransform` component initializes itself, during `NetworkTransform.OnNetworkSpawn`, with the `GameObject`'s current transform state.
 Just below, in the parenting examples, we provide you with some valid and invalid parenting rules.
-As such, you should take these rules into consideration when using `NetworkTransform` components and if you plan on using a complex parent-child hierarchy you should make sure to design your project's assets where children that have `NetworkTransform` components attached to them also have `NetworkObject` components attached to them as well to avoid late-joining client synchronization issues.
+As such, you should take these rules into consideration when using `NetworkTransform` components if you plan on using a complex parent-child hierarchy and should make sure to organize your project's assets where any children that have `NetworkTransform` components attached to them also have `NetworkObject` components attached to them to avoid late-joining client synchronization issues.

 ## Parenting Examples